sahenry/myWebdriverIO/README.md

 	selenium-standalone install<br/>
 	selenium-standalone start<br/>

-- You should see a message similar to below:
+- You should see a message similar to below:<br/>
     INFO [SeleniumServer.boot] - Selenium Server is up and running on port 4444 Selenium started

-- Install the Selenium Standalone Service
+- Install the Selenium Standalone Service<br/>
-    Type this at the command line of the automation project: npm install wdio-selenium-standalone-service --save-dev
+    Type this at the command line of the automation project:<br/>
+    npm install wdio-selenium-standalone-service --save-dev

 ## Install PhantomJS (just in case)

-In the Terminal window of the main automation project, type: npm install --save-dev wdio-phantomjs-service
+In the Terminal window of the main automation project, type:<br/>
+npm install --save-dev wdio-phantomjs-service

 ## Install chai and chai as promised

-At the command line, type:
+At the command line, type:<br/>
-npm install chai
+npm install chai<br/>
 npm i chai-as-promised

 ## Install Wdio Mocha Framework Adapter

-At the command line, type:
+At the command line, type:<br/>
 npm install wdio-mocha-framework --save-dev

 ## Set up Firefox

-In the Terminal window of the main automation project, type: npm install wdio-firefox-profile-service --save-dev
+In the Terminal window of the main automation project, type:<br/>
+npm install wdio-firefox-profile-service --save-dev

 ## Set up Chrome

-In the Terminal window of the main automation project, type:
+In the Terminal window of the main automation project, type:<br/>
 - brew install chromedriver

-- If this does not work, type: brew tap homebrew/cask and then... brew cask install chromedriver
+- If this does not work, type:<br/>
+    brew tap homebrew/cask<br/>
+    and then...<br/>
+    brew cask install chromedriver<br/>

 ## Quick start

-1. Clean the project (Optional):
+1. Clean the project (Optional):<br/>
 -- Run `yarn run clean`

 2. Install the dependencies (`yarn install`)